-Google Pixel 6 vs Pixel 6 Pro: Specs (rumored)
+Google Pixel 6 vs Pixel 6 Pro: Specs

 |Google Pixel 6||Google Pixel 6 Pro|

-Google Pixel 6 vs Pixel 6 Pro: Price
+Google Pixel 6 vs Pixel 6 Pro: Price and release date

 Google Pixel 6 vs Pixel 6 Pro: Design and display

 The two models diverge in a couple of areas.
 The most obvious would be size, with the Pixel 6 sporting a 6.4-inch OLED display and the Pixel 6 Pro offering a 6.7-inch panel.
-The other big difference is the camera total - the Pixel 6 will have two cameras on the back, while the Pixel 6 Pro gets three.
+The other big difference is the camera total — the Pixel 6 has two cameras on the back, while the Pixel 6 Pro gets three.

 Google Pixel 6 vs Pixel 6 Pro: Cameras